 Amersham Decides 2018

-The Amersham Local Area Forum is happy to announce that £9,000 of its devolved budget from Buckinghamshire County Council will be available for Amersham Decides 2018.
-Four local projects will be awarded funding based on the preference of local residents.
+In February 2018 the Amersham Local Area Forum announced that £9,000 of its devolved budget from Buckinghamshire County Council would be available for Amersham Decides 2018.

 Local area plan

 Each local area has its own local area plan which summarises the area and gives contacts for services and councillors.
 These plans also include a summary of the health and wellbeing profile of the area.
 The purpose of the local area plan is to set out a clear list of local priorities which are being addressed and the actions planned to tackle these over a three year period.

 The area plan should be regarded as an initial set of commitments, which can be added to in the light of emerging opportunities, rather than a fixed agenda that must be adhered to rigidly over the three years.
 The Local Area Forum (LAF) and the Community Engagement & Development team will work closely with our services and partners to enable work to be started on many of the priorities identified.